-Responsibilities regarding suspensions and permanent exclusions are delegated to the Exclusions with a committee consisting of 3 governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to the (name of the committee) with a sub committee consisting of at least 3 governors12.

-The Exclusion Committee has a duty to consider parents' representations about a suspension or permanent exclusion.
+The (name of the committee) has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.